-It is possible to develop obsessive-compulsive disorder (OCD) with or without the risk factors listed below.
-However, the more risk factors you have, the greater your likelihood of developing OCD.
-If you have a number of risk factors, ask your doctor what you can do to reduce your risk.
+It is possible to develop OCD with or without the risk factors listed below.
+The more risk factors you have, the greater your chance of OCD.
+Talk to your doctor about your risks.

 Risk factors may include:

-OCD tends to develop in late adolescence or early adulthood.
-However, it can begin as early as preschool age and as late as age 40.
+OCD is most common in older teens or young adults.
+It can begin as early as preschool age and as late as age 40.

-OCD symptoms often occur during stress from major life changes, such as loss of a loved one, divorce, relationship difficulties, problems in school, or abuse.
+Stress can make OCD symptoms appear.
+It is often linked to major life changes, such as the loss of a loved one, divorce, relationship issues, problems in school, or abuse.

-Moretti G, Pasquini M, Mandarelli G, et al. What every psychiatrist should know about PANDAS: a review.
+Moretti G, Pasquini M, et al. What every psychiatrist should know about PANDAS: a review.
 Clin Pract Epidemol Ment Health.
 2008;4:13.